pidipidi/CS477_IIR_2024S/tutorial_1/docs/3_parameter.md

 ## Commandline Tools
 Make sure the previous node is running.

-Terminal 2: You can check the custom parameter `my_parameter`by
+Terminal 2: You can check the custom parameter `/tutorial1`by
 ~~~~bash
 ros2 param list
 ~~~~